People who got Johnson & Johnson’s coronavirus shot feel left behind in push for boosters

 “The little things that are part of your life and become important connections to the community — they all got broken by the pandemic,” she said.
 “The sooner we feel protected, the more we can get back into those things.”

-Tyler Pager, Laurie McGinley and Ben Guarino contributed to this report.
+Lena Sun, Tyler Pager, Laurie McGinley and Ben Guarino contributed to this report.